Contributed by Staff of Timberline Knolls

 For any military member who might be dealing with substance abuse, this issue can quickly escalate to becoming disruptive with their health, work, personal life, relationships, finances and more.

 Many military members who might be struggling with substance abuse may postpone seeking professional help due to:

 - Avoidance of potential disciplinary actions, or even

 While several branches of the military have actively taken steps toward the prevention, identification and treatment of substance abuse among soldiers, connecting to appropriate resources while in the military can feel difficult.

 Every military branch has available resources for connecting service members with appropriate treatment interventions for substance abuse as needed.
 Typically, a military health care professional can provide a referral for an assessment when substance abuse is suspected.

 A professional assessment can help determine the appropriate level of care and addiction treatment that might be needed for a service member, and it can evaluate the severity of one’s substance abuse disorder.
 Recommendations for treatment can then be provided, particularly if treatment can be adequately administered in military facilities.

 Each service branch of the military offers counseling services in addition to substance abuse prevention and treatment programs.
 These include, but are not limited to, the following:

 Military members often endure the most excruciating circumstances in the name of freedom, and many may suffer in silence when battling substance abuse disorder.
+There is no shame and weakness in reaching out for help when needed.
 Connecting to the treatment and prevention programs offered through each respective military branch can help promote the service member’s journey towards healing, recovery and ultimate freedom.

 : National Institute on Drug Abuse, “DrugFacts: Substance Abuse in the Military”, Accessed 30 May 2016: https://www.drugabuse.gov/publications/drugfacts/substance-abuse-in-military